jcreis/SS_StatusRetriever/README.md

 Challenge description file, but some with a few adjustments due to some limitations from the framework, but nothing special.

-As the language chosen, the program it's written in Java, as expected due to the usage of any Spring framework.
+As for the language chosen, the program it's written in Java, as expected due to the usage of Spring framework.